FL_TAX_LOGO-01-scaled.png

 Year 2+: Interest accrues at up to 18%.

 Year 3: Tax deed application filed.
-Citrus Clerk sends certified notice and posts property.
+Clay Clerk sends certified notice and posts property.

 3-4 months after application: Online auction held.